What is DTS Sound? In Layman’s Terms

 - Scalable, consistent tuning for various applications.

 DTS Sound is a really impressive feature-set for lower-end products that have to compromise due to price points and application.
-While DTS Sound isn’t a CODEC, it is a technology that integrates well into products who would otherwise not be able to deliver much of the material mastered in today’s movie soundtracks.
+While not really a CODEC, it is a technology that integrates well into products that would otherwise not be able to deliver much of the material mastered in today’s movie soundtracks.

 Be sure to Like our Facebook page so we can keep you posted on other articles like this as well as what’s going on in the world of new home theater products and technology.